-It got going that afternoon at the fraternity house, on a whim and case of beer: a hundred bucks to anyone who would do this thing they’d written about in new issue of The Plainsman.
-The article was basically a dare–that’s what the Mastermind (who deserves a book all this own) thought at least.
+It got going that afternoon at the fraternity house, on a whim and case of beer—a hundred bucks to anyone who would do this thing The Plainsman had written about the day before.
+The article was basically a dare–that’s what the Mastermind (who deserves a book all his own) thought at least.
 One of the fraternities was obviously going to take them up on it and go down in history.
 He thought it might as well be Lambda Chi.

 Streak acted fast.
 A hundred bucks?
 He didn’t think twice about it.
 He had bills to pay.
-The Mastermind spent the rest of the day taking up donations—Streak kept getting tips and wound up with $150 in his pocket by that night—people kept bringing tips), telling people to shut up about it, and planning the thing: Maps, multiple getaway cars, headlight signals, Plan B’s, Plan C’s, brothers stationed along the concourse with orders to take care of anyone who tried to stop him, clothes stashed in the trashcan of the Parker Hall basement bathroom, just in case.
+So the Mastermind spent the rest of the day taking up donations—Streak kept getting tips and wound up with $150 in his pocket by that night… people kept bringing —telling people to shut up about it, and planning the thing… maps, multiple getaway cars, headlight signals, Plan B’s, Plan C’s, brothers stationed along the concourse with orders to take care of anyone who tried to stop him, clothes stashed in the trashcan of the Parker Hall basement bathroom, just in case.
 Military precision.
 All Streak had to do was show up.

 He leans forward.

 “I mean, it’s easy enough in something like this to say ‘yes, yeah, I’ll do that for a hundred bucks or whatever it was.
 But you’re kind of committed, you’re there, and it’s time to go.”

 The crowd exploded.
 That’s all a lot of the people there remember — how freaking loud it was.
 And that they were dressed, and that he was not.

 One of them took a picture.

 1974 Glomerata, page 55 [cont’d]: Rumor had it that The Plainsman prodded the beginning; but a Plainsman spokesman said that their feature story the day before the first streak was only “progressive journalism.”…